ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 Find out what browser Mallory is using and then search for URLs which you want to find from its process memory.

+Similar approach can be used to e-mail task: Determine what program Mallory is using for mail and start digging the process memory of it.

 * [Volatility wiki](https://github.com/volatilityfoundation/volatility/wiki)
   * Useful volatility commands, `pslist`, `yarascan`, `memdump`
   * Correct profile for Mallorys machine is `Win7SP1x64_23418`
+  * There exist lots of different Volatility plugins: Some may make your life lots of easier with this task
 * Exiftool is tool for inspecting image metadata
 * Foremost can extract files of specified type from other files, for example memory dumps of processes